Felpo123/Faithflow/README.md

 # FaithFlow

 FaithFlow is a powerful Bible study application that aims to provide users with an immersive and personalized experience for studying the Scriptures.
-Whether you're a student, pastor, or simply interested in deepening your understanding of the Bible, FaithFlow has you covered.
+Whether you're a student, pastor, or simply interested in deepening your understanding of the Bible, FaithFlow has you covered

 ## Installation